-Additionally, students taking this class for a capstone and choosing the IP/TCP additions will have to implement a congestion control algorithm and document its performance.
+Additionally, students taking this class for a capstone will have to implement a congestion control algorithm and document its performance.

 2.1 State Machine

 You have to implement a state machine that allows state transitions in your TCP.
 You can use this diagram 1 to help orient yourself.